 - Apply Argosy's due diligence checklist ✓

-- Structural integrity > 70% of National Building Standard (unless this represents a Value Add opportunity) ✓
+- Structural integrity > 70% of New Building Standard (unless this represents a Value Add opportunity) ✓

 - Developments only for tenants who provide strategic value to Argosy ✓